How to vacuum pet hair – the exact technique and tools I use as a Vacuum Expert to keep my home furr-free

 (Image credit: Future/Joanna Henderson)

-As the proud pawrent of a three-year-old cocker spaniel (a very fluffy cocker spaniel, I might add), I know more than most just how irritating pet hair can be.
+As the proud pawrent of a four-year-old cocker spaniel (a very fluffy cocker spaniel, I might add), I know more than most just how irritating pet hair can be.
 I regularly find it on my clothes, every home surface, and even my food!
 And while I regularly vacuum my house, I’ve realised that there’s a big difference between regular vacuuming and vacuuming pet hair.

 As Paul Bagwell, founder of Halo Vacuums explains, ‘All pet owners know that keeping your home fur-free can seem like a daily battle, and excess pet hair in the home can also lead to odours, allergies, and poorer air quality.’
 So, this is how to vacuum pet hair… properly.